HIP REPLACEMENT & SSD BENEFITS

 - An inability to use both upper extremities to the extent that neither can be used to independently initiate and complete work activities involving fine and gross movements.

-In all of the above scenarios, the SSA is once again looking at whether your hands are free while you are mobile.
-If your hands are using an assistive device, such as two canes, then they are busy supporting your body in an upright position.
+In all of the above examples, the SSA is once again looking at whether your hands are free while you are mobile.
+If your hands are using two canes, then they are busy supporting your body in an upright position.
 Therefore, they cannot be used to perform work activities.

 A MEDICAL EXPERT MAY TESTIFY ABOUT YOUR HIP REPLACEMENT

-At your disability hearing, the ALJ has the option to call a medical expert.
+At your hearing, the ALJ has the option to call a medical expert.
 A medical expert is there to testify about your hip impairment following surgery.
-Specifically, the doctor will testify whether your hip impairment meets or equals a listing.
+Specifically, the doctor will testify whether your hip condition meets or equals a listing.

 WIN BENEFITS AFTER HIP REPLACEMENT WITH YOUR RESIDUAL FUNCTIONAL CAPACITY

 What happens if you don’t meet or equal one of SSA’s listings?
-Can you still win disability benefits?
-The answer is yes, but only if your hip impairment effects your residual functional capacity (RFC).
+Can you still win benefits?
+The answer is yes.
+But only if your hip impairment effects your residual functional capacity (RFC).

-Your RFC is what you can physically do after taking into account all of your impairments.
+Your RFC is what you can physically do after taking into account all of your medical conditions.
 Your RFC determines your work capability.
 The categories of work are sedentary, light, medium, heavy, and very heavy.

 Each level of work has a specific definition.
 Sedentary exertional demands are less than light work demands, which are, in turn, less than medium.
 The SSA typically uses three definitions of work: sedentary, light, and medium.
 These categories will be the most likely be the work categories that the SSA will use to determine if you can work at your old job or adjust to other work.